 You can read more of my thoughts after the gallery, where the photos are from my 2018 visit unless otherwise stated.

-I learnt of Glitch Coffee & Roasters from a tip-off from Adam Williams, but it was my visit to Lattest during my visit to Tokyo at the end of last year that prompted me to go.
+I learnt of Glitch Coffee & Roasters from a tip-off from Adam Williams, but it was my visit to Lattest during my visit to Tokyo as part of my around the world trip at the end of last year that prompted me to go.
 Lattest’s manager, Yumi, told me that she roasted Lattest’s coffee on the roaster in Glitch, which piqued my interest (although Lattest now has its own dedicated roastery).

 Glitch is on Chiyoda-dori, a main north-south route through Jimbōchō.
 Standing on a corner on the east side of the street, it’s on the ground floor, occupying a fairly small space, twice as long as it is deep.
 Facing Chiyoda-dori, the coffee shop is between two thick, concrete pillars, its front all glass, while you can clearly see the Probat roaster through a smaller set of windows to the right of the second pillar.

 There’s a sliding door, opening to the left, on the left-hand side, and a large single window on the right, with a long wooden bench outside on the pavement.
 There’s a small outdoor seating/smoking area to the left, where the side of the building is at 120° to the front, rather than the usual 90°, leaving a small, recessed triangular area with a short bench and stool.
 In another unusual feature for Japan, Glitch has a takeaway window here, which opens directly onto the counter.

 Inside, the counter is at the back on the left, occupying the space directly opposite the door, extending into the additional space to the left.
 A set of six V60s on beautiful, iron stands, is at the front of the counter, facing the door, while the La Marzocco Linea espresso machine is down the right-hand side.